Simple Secrets to Healthy, Radiant Skin

 What you put into your body is just as important as what you put on your skin, and your general health, physical activity and the environment can all affect your skin health.

 Lack of proper skin care causes the skin to develop wrinkles, dry patches, dark circles, age spots, and pimples.
 Stress, smoking, poor diet and fatigue can all have a detrimental effect on the skin.
 Beauty may be only skin deep, but a healthy skin starts way down in the core of your body.There are lots of simple things you can do to keep your skin healthy and elastic, so it looks good and you feel great.
 You have more control over your skin health than you might imagine.
+You just need to know all of the factors involved (we go into more of them in our advanced skin care tips article).
 These are the secrets to a healthy, radiant skin.

 Skin Care – Keep it clean